Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566

 \section{Acknowledgements}

+I would like to thank the anonymous referee for helpful suggestions that greatly improved this paper.
 This paper was supported by the Scientific and Technological Research Council of Turkey (TÜBİTAK) through project number 122C183.
-I would like to thank A. Akyuz for her valuable contributions and suggestions.
-I would like to extend my heartfelt appreciation to my wife Semiha Allak for her endless patience during the entire process of writing this study.
-I would also like to thank my little son Atlas Allak who is the sweetest source of my motivation.
+I would like to thank A. Akyuz for her valuable suggestions.